This is spring? Weekend snow, cold hit Midwestern states

 Winter storm warnings were also posted for southern Minnesota and northeastern Iowa, where snow was piling up.

-The National Weather Service is 64predicting difficult travel and possible tree damage due to strong winds and limited visibility.
+The National Weather Service is predicting difficult travel and possible tree damage due to strong winds and limited visibility.
 The temperature in Chicago was 33 degrees (0.56 Celsius), 30 degrees colder than Friday’s conditions.